Regional Contest Rules

 with the evaluation results.
 This message will be shown on

-the screen and repeated in a hardcopy form.
+the screen.
 A team is

 informed whether the run is accepted or not.
 If the run is